 As a member of the Board of Directors, my role is to work with my fellow board members to create a vision for the organization and establish the strategic priorities to help ensure that the organization is able to further its mission to create gender inclusive environments for all children and youth.
 As Executive Director, my role is to successfully lead and manage the organization consistent with the direction set by the Board of Directors.

 I’m thankful to be a part of the Gender Spectrum team and to have such a talented, passionate, and dedicated staff to work with.
-In addition to my internal management role, I have the great opportunity to speak at conferences and consult with organizations and corporations on the changing understanding of gender and the implications it has for parents and families, social institutions and corporations.
-In 2016 I co-authored The Transgender Teen with Gender Spectrum’s Founder and Chair of the Board of Directors, Stephanie Brill.
+Before joining Gender Spectrum, I served in a number of corporate leadership roles, including VP of Strategic Technology at Incyte Genomics and VP of Global Marketing at Genedata.
+I often speak at conferences and consult with organizations on the changing understanding of gender and the implications this has for families, social institutions and corporations.
+With Stephanie Brill, I co-authored “The Transgender Teen: A Handbook for Parents and Professionals Supporting transgender and Non-binary Teens.”

 I engage partners, funders, policy, and research to support the fundamental mission of Gender Spectrum.
 I also conduct program development and evaluation, develop written materials, and present at national education conferences.
 I believe strongly in the power of relationship building and collaboration to bring together diverse organizations committed to the health, safety, and well-being of all children and youth.